 Again, it’s a great opportunity to include a routine check-up for your child with your family doctor or paediatrician in preparation for the new school year.
 When was the last time their eyes, hearing, weight and growth were checked?
 And what about a trip to the dentist?
 If you’ve just moved to a new country or new area, ask other parents for advice about good local doctors and dentists.
 Asking for recommendations from others is usually fruitful.

-Even if you’re Switzerland-savvy, take the opportunity to remind everyone in the family what number to call in an emergency in this country – medical or other.
+Even if you’re Switzerland-savvy, take the opportunity to remind everyone in the family what number to call in an emergency in this country.
+Medical or other.
 It’s 144 that gets you straight through to an ambulance.
 But what if you’re over the border in France or Italy, or you pop to London for the weekend?
 The Europe-wide emergency services phone number is 112.
-In many cases, this will connect you to the Police (including in Switzerland) but they should then be able to patch you through to the emergency service that you need.
+In many cases, this will connect you to the Police (including in Switzerland).
+However, they should then be able to patch you through to the emergency service that you need.

 A great way to teach young children the Europe-wide emergency services number is for them to think about the fact that they have 1 mouth, 1 nose and 2 eyes, pointing to these as they move up their face and arriving at 112!